Wildfire-Associated Debris Flows

 What we do

-The Washington Geological Survey (WGS) Landslide Hazards Program assists communities impacted by wildfires by conducting rapid debris flow hazard assessments in areas recently burned by wildfires.
+The WGS Post-Wildfire Debris Flow Program assists communities impacted by wildfires by conducting rapid debris flow hazard assessments in areas recently burned by wildfires.
 This may include areas downstream that were not impacted by wildfire.
-Called the Wildfire-Associated Landslide Emergency Response Team (WALERT), our geologists visit areas that have been severely impacted by wildfire, and areas downstream of these areas, where conditions may pose a life/safety hazard.
+Geologists on our Wildfire-Associated Landslide Emergency Response Team (WALERT) visit areas that have been severely impacted by wildfire, and locations downstream of these areas, where conditions may pose a life/safety hazard.

 Geologists assess soil conditions in an area severely burned by the 2017 Jolly Mountain Fire, near Teanaway Community Forest.